-Young people have been involved throughout the restoration of the fountain – exploring its layered history and learning hands-on about stonemasonry skills.
+Young people have been involved throughout the restoration of the fountain – exploring its layered history, learning hands-on about stonemasonry skills and celebrating its launch.

 “Thank you Ali, we know racism affected you a lot and you died but left peace for our community.”

 “I feel more informed and connected to my roots, more than I was before, because I was born and raised in Whitechapel, but I hadn’t really known about anything before this, so now I know!”

 “I saw the kids get silent as you began talking about the protests after the murder of Altab Ali.
 You could see how much they cared and how proud they were of their community.
 A high proportion of our students are Bangladeshi and I want them to feel proud of being Bangladeshi and proud of being Londoners.”

 The Whitechapel fountain was built but broke long ago.